genesis-computing-ai/genesis-agents-public/snowflake_app/Dev_build_and_test_process.md

        Account is : rdb46973
    ```
    These connections are required for the commands below to work properly.
-   You may need to make a new ACCOUNTADMIN user without SSO/MFA for these.
+   You may need to make a new <authorized role> user without SSO/MFA for these.

 ## Development Environment Upgrade